The Hundred: Southern Brave to face Oval Invincibles in Saturday's women's final; Nat Sciver's knock in vain for Trent Rockets

 It's rematch time!
 After losing to Oval Invincibles in last year's women's Hundred final, a game in which they were rolled for 73, Brave will get another go at those opponents at Lord's on Saturday - but only just!

-Nat Sciver (72no off 36 balls) smashed three successive sixes off Tahlia McGrath in the final set to reduce the Rockets' requirement to four off the final ball - but was then unable to hit a yorker away.
+Nat Sciver (72no off 36 balls) smashed three successive sixes off Tahlia McGrath in the final set to reduce the Rockets' requirement from 22 off four balls to four off one delivery - but was then unable to hit a yorker away.

 Brave posted 134-6 from their 100 balls in the Eliminator before ultimately limiting Rockets to 132-7 in reply with Sciver - the beneficiary of a dropped catch from Molly Strano on eight and a missed stumping from Carla Rudd on 11 - seeing her knock come in vain.